 CIC energiGUNE, the Basque research centre of reference in electrochemical and thermal energy storage and a member of the Basque Research & Technology Alliance -BRTA, is set to begin the analytical work associated with the European NRG-Storage project, which aims to put new, more efficient thermal insulation material for buildings on the market, based on a multi-functional cementitious foam.
 CIC energiGUNE´s work will focus on characterising all the ingredients of NRG foam compounds.

 The NRG-Storage project, led by the Technical University of Darmstadt, involves 12 partners, eleven of them European and one from Argentina.
-In addition to CIC energiGUNE, another member of the BRTA (Basque Research & Technology Alliance), Tecnalia, and the Basque company Graphenea, are also participating in the consortium, which shows the strength of the Basque innovation ecosystem in this field.
+In addition to CIC energiGUNE, are also participating in the consortium the Basque research center Centro de Física de Materiales (CFM CSIC), another member of the BRTA (Basque Research & Technology Alliance), Tecnalia, and the Basque company Graphenea, which shows the strength of the Basque innovation ecosystem in this field.

 The development of this project revolves around the possibilities that porous nanocomposites, integrated into the envelopes of non-residential buildings, can offer as a means of insulation and, at the same time, thermal storage.
 This is a highly innovative "green" option that combines the use of non-flammable, ultra-light material with bio-based materials to produce a multifunctional cementitious foam, known as NRG foam.